raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ## Install

-To try out the Pen programming language, you can use [Homebrew](https://brew.sh) to install it on Linux, macOS, and [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) on Windows.
+To try out he Pen, you can use [Homebrew](https://brew.sh) to install it on Linux, macOS, and [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) on Windows.

 ```sh
 brew install pen-lang/pen/pen